 Sweet Potato or Pumpkin Pie

 Why not offer your pets sweet potatoes to celebrate the fall harvest?
-Often an ingredient used in many prepared dog foods, sweet potatoes make a healthful addition in the right amounts to the diets of many pets.
+Often an ingredient used in many prepared dog foods, sweet potatoes make a healthy addition in the right amount to the diets of many pets.
 Unlike normal potatoes, sweet potatoes have more nutrition, including antioxidants and anti-inflammatory qualities and are higher in fiber, which is why sweet potato fries are recommended for humans in place of French fries.
-The food is even often recommended for dogs that have digestive upset, therefore allowing your dog, cat, and other animals a sample is not likely to be a problem if fed in small amounts to begin with.
+The food is often recommended for dogs that have digestive problems, therefore allowing your dog, cat, and other animals an option that is not likely to be a problem if fed in small amounts to begin with.
 Pumpkin puree has similar health benefits as well.

 You can make the sweet potato or pumpkin puree blend anyway you want.
 If your pie filling recipe calls for milk, a good substitute is coconut milk.
 Coconut oil does the job of the butter and is safe and very healthy for most animals.
 A touch of cinnamon is a healthy spice as well that is enticing for dogs to throw into the mix.
 A little honey can provide more flavor in the mix if desired and approved for your pet.
 Sweet potato pie filling may also be combined with pumpkin puree.
 Sweet potatoes can be given to animals raw, boiled, or in the form of a full pie.
 It might sound intimidating and time consuming, but it's actually rather simple.

 Typical pie crust is not healthy for dogs, but a crust made with coconut flour (as opposed to grain-based crusts) can actually be a fun way to cook for your pets and give them added nutrition.
 Coconut flour is high in fiber and does not raise blood sugar levels, optimizes gastrointestinal health, and is gluten-free.